While rookies use tactics, pros use processes

 “The only way to tackle growth is to get the whole company focused on it” — Sean Ellis

-We try to systemise our process for testing and learning in order to keep a tempo.
+We try to systemize our process for testing and learning in order to keep a tempo.

-We categorise our backlog of ideas by using the AARRR framework (Acquisition, Activation, Retention, Referrals, Revenue).
+We categorize our backlog of ideas by using the AARRR framework (Acquisition, Activation, Retention, Referrals, Revenue).
 Then we give every idea a score from 1 to 10 by using the “ICE” system.
-ICE stands for Impact, Confidence and Ease of execution:
+ICE stands for Impact, Confidence, and Ease of execution:

-After picking the top ideas to run based on our prioritisation, we have to think of a hypothesis and move these ideas to the upcoming tests list.
+After picking the top ideas to run based on our prioritization, we have to think of a hypothesis and move these ideas to the upcoming tests list.
 Try to run simple tests.